Jonathan2251/lbd/source/ctrlflow.rst

 (JNEOp (CMPOp RC:$cond, ZEROReg), bb:$dst).

-The CMP instruction will set the result to register SW, and then JNE check the condition based on SW status as :num:`Figure #ctrlflow-f1`.
+The CMP instruction will set the result to register SW, and then JNE check the condition based on SW status as :numref:`ctrlflow-f1`.
 Since SW belongs to a different register class, it will be correct even an instruction is inserted between CMP and JNE as follows,